yuliannayoon/Task1/README.md

 ## 🧠 Engineering Notes & Power Optimization Insights

-> 💡 **Developer's Note:** The notes below detail our hardware and firmware-level optimizations implemented to cut off structural current leakage and minimize overall power consumption compared to the baseline prototype.

 #### 1. Hardware-Level Power Conversion Efficiency
 * **Internal Core Voltage Dynamics:** Even though an external 3.3V power rail is supplied to the system, the internal core operating voltage of the nRF52840 MCU drops down to **1.3V**.